 - Metrics: Tracked in Google Analytics and Search Console

-Marketers with a documented content strategy are 4x more likely to report success than those without one.
-Only 37% of B2B marketers have a documented strategy — meaning fixing this one mistake puts you ahead of 63% of competitors immediately.
+Marketers with a documented content Plan are 4x more likely to report success than those without one. only 37% of b2b marketers stimulate a good intrigue and a profound meeting.
+This cardinal slip puts you ahead of 63% of competitors forthwith.

 ✅ Final Thoughts